bltavares/heartbeat/test-server/README.md

 # will just close the connection
 irb> alive
 # will respond again
+irb> speed 1
+# will take 1 second to respond
 irb> exit
 # will exit the application
 ```